bosborne/BioPythonUtils/README.md

 ### Issues

-The interaction between the plugin and various services at NCBI are synchronized, so Sublime Text is unusable while the queries ("Get Sequences ...", "Remote BLAST") are running.
+The interaction between the plugin and various services at NCBI are synchronized, so Sublime Text is unusable while the queries ("Get Sequences*", "Remote BLAST") are running.